dotnet/orleans/Advanced-Concepts/External-Tasks-and-Grains.md

    }
 ```

-### Advanced Example - making grain call from a code that runs in a garin but on a thread pool
+### Advanced Example - making grain call from a code that runs on thread pool

 There is sometimes an even more advanced scenario of a piece of code that needs to “break out” of the Orleans task scheduling model and run on a thread pool (or some other, non-Orleans context) but still needs an ability to make a grain call to another grain.
-If you just try to make a grain call not from within Orleans context, you will get an exception telling you that you are "trying to send a message on a silo not from within grain and not from within system target (RuntimeContext is not set to SchedulingContext)".
-Below is a code taht demonstrates how this can be done.
+If you will just try to make a grain call not from within Orleans context, you will get an exception telling you that you are "trying to send a message on a silo not from within grain and not from within system target (RuntimeContext is not set to SchedulingContext)".

+Below is a code that demonstrates how a grain call can be made from a piece of code that runs inside on a silo but not in the grain context.

 ``` csharp
    public Task MyGrainMethod()